 Patanjali has become a formidable force in the FMCG sector with a turnover of Rs.5000 crore this March.
 Besides India, the company is scaling up business in Nepal and has announced a new venture under the name of Patanjali Ayurved Pvt Ltd Nepal.
 Patanjali’s aggressive investments in food parks, Ayurveda research, and its ‘swadeshi’ bent are factors that could see the company achieve its goal.

 PureCircle introduces stevia ingredient for beverages

-Restaurants in 7 cities to be honoured with Burrp!
+Restaurants in 7 cities to be honored with Burrp!
 Certificates

-Burrp! is back and will honour 300 restaurants in seven cities which include Mumbai, Delhi, Pune, Bengaluru, Kolkata, Hyderabad and Chennai.
+Burrp! is back and will honor 300 restaurants in seven cities which include Mumbai, Delhi, Pune, Bengaluru, Kolkata, Hyderabad, and Chennai.
 Burrp! certificates will be given in 55 categories and the voting will be carried out online.
-It was in 2009 that Burrp! first recognised noteworthy restaurants and honoured them.
-This year being the 10th anniversary of their Burrp! certificates they would like to present the honour again as food has been evolving.
+It was in 2009 that Burrp! first recognized noteworthy restaurants and honored them.
+This year is the 10th anniversary of their Burrp! certificates they would like to present the honor again as food has been evolving.
 With the reintroduction of the Burrp! certificates users will find it easy to discover great places that provide excellent cuisine.
 Burrp!
 Certificates will be awarded for best restaurant in a city in various categories, best cuisine, best dish etc. Burrp! has put together a jury that comprises renowned bloggers and influencers in a city.
 Users have already begun to vote on the Burrp website and mobile app for which the lines are open till 31 December 2016.
 The winners will be decided by votes of the users as well as jury.